This post contains affiliate links. Please see our disclosure policy.

 • Dairy Free – You can make this recipe dairy free by using your favorite dairy free alternatives for all the dairy free ingredients listed.

-Step 1: Make your peach pie filling first, so it has time to cool.
-In a medium saucepan, combine fresh diced peaches, brown sugar, granulated sugar, vanilla, a splash of lemon juice, cinnamon, vanilla, and a pinch of nutmeg.
-Cook for about 6 minutes, then add a cornstarch slurry to gently thicken the filling.
-Transfer to a medium bowl to cool completely in the fridge.
+Step 1: Peach Pie Filling.
+In a medium saucepan, combine diced peaches, sugar, vanilla, lemon juice, cinnamon, vanilla, and a pinch of nutmeg.
+Cook for about 6 minutes, then add a cornstarch slurry to thicken, then let cool.

 A bowl of the peach filling.

-Step 2: Cream together your butter and brown sugar in a large bowl.
-Add the egg whites 2 at a time, mixing on low to medium speed gently between each addition until just combined.
+Step 2: Make Cupcakes.
+Cream together your butter and brown sugar in a large bowl.
+Beat in the egg whites.

 Two images - one of a bowl of creamed butter and sugar, and one of the runny mixture after egg whites are added.

-Step 3: Add the sour cream and vanilla, mixing until just combined.
+Step 3: Continue making cupcakes.
+Add the sour cream and vanilla, mixing until just combined.
 Add the dry ingredients with the mixer running on low speed, and then add the milk in the same way.
 You will have a fairly runny batter.

 Two images - one of the thick batter after dry ingredients are added, and one of the runny batter with milk added.